HycinthD/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ```
 /*
 Program to implement the K Means Clustering for Customer Segmentation.
-Developed by: Rajalakshmi R
+Developed by: HYCINTH D
-RegisterNumber: 212223110037
+RegisterNumber: 212223240055
 */
 ```
 ```